The launch of open channels with dynamic partitioning, plus message search, and IP whitelisting for Sendbird Chat

 Read on to learn more about each feature in depth.

-Open channels with dynamic partitioning for Sendbird Chat: Build better live streaming experiences
+Chat open channels with dynamic partitioning: Build better live streaming experiences

 Open channels with dynamic partitioning handle chat load across multiple subchannels while retaining chat history for the entire open channel.
 At the end of the chat session, the complete chat history across all the different sub-channels in a single open channel is made available to all the users, giving them the ability to relive the chat if they choose.